 An analysis of steps taken by Japan in fulfilment of its international level pledges shows that Japan has not yet accepted the individual communication procedure under the CRPD.
-But it has continued to make significant contributions to the UN’s regular budget (nearly US$300 million in 2015) and to OHCHR (US$2.2 million in 2015).
+But it has continued to make significant contributions to the UN’s regular budget.
 Regarding Japan’s cooperation with Special Procedures, since 2011 Japan has maintained a Standing Invitation but is yet to accept 42% of the visit requests it has received.
 Japan continues to respond positively to Special Procedures communications.
 It, as pledged, submitted an UPR mid-term report.